omar-abdul/omar-abdul/README.md

 ## Currently

-- 📚 Learning Go for backend development
+- 📚 Preparing for the MB-800 Cert
 - 🔨 Building BC customizations & API integrations
 - 💼 Open to freelance work —